TIMELINE: When Can You Expect Snow In Maryland This Weekend?

 BALTIMORE (WJZ) — We’re currently in the dead of winter, so it shouldn’t be too much of a shock that snow is on the forecast this weekend- just a cold one!

-There is a Winter Weather Advisory for most of Central Maryland in effect from 7 p.m.
-Saturday night to 10 a.m.
+There is a Winter Weather Advisory for most of Maryland in effect from 1 p.m.
+Saturday night to 4 a.m.
 Sunday morning.

 A Winter Storm Watch will also be in effect from Saturday at 12 p.m. until January 14 at 12 a.m. for the Lower Eastern Shore.